PayPal-vs.-Stripe-vs.-Authorize.Net

 • Protects against chargebacks with an advanced fraud detection suite that uses 13 configurable fraud filters to identify, manage, and prevent fraudulent transactions

-• Charges industry specific transaction fee i.e. 2.9% plus $.30 per transaction.
+• Charges industry-specific transaction fee, i.e., 2.9% plus $.30 per transaction.

-• Accepts recurring payments from all major credit cards, debit cards, Apple pay, PayPal, and more
+• Accepts recurring payments from all major credit cards, debit cards, Apple Pay, PayPal, and more

 Authorize.Net Limitations

-• Does not offer non-bank merchant account
+• Does not offer a non-bank merchant account

-• Charges USD49 Set up fee
+• Charges a $49 set-up fee

 PayPal vs. Stripe vs. Authorize.Net—A Quick Comparison